 Legal actions are considered to make the other comply when one of them has the intention to defraud.
 The procurement contracts are utilized to guarantee safety In every business transaction.
-They have to make sure that when they transact, everything is in accordance with the law.
+They have to make sure that when they transact, everything is by the law.

 This is to have a guarantee that they can seek remedy when one of them has the intent to defraud.